jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - v1.0.8:
   - Add https support to Synchronous external loader (https)
   - `WSDL validation`: Get the Namespace definitons found in `<wsdl:definitions>` and add them in `<xsd:schema>` (if they don't exist)
+- v1.0.9:
+  - In case of `request-termination` plugin there is no longer error
+  - `xsdApiSchemaInclude`: support the inclusion of multiple XSD schemas from the plugin configuration (without download)